buildroot/buildroot/board/bsh/imx8mn-bsh-smm-s2/readme.txt

 ==================

-This tutorial describes how to use the predefined Buildroot configuration for the i.MX8MN BSH SMM S2 PRO board.
+This tutorial describes how to use the predefined Buildroot configuration for the i.MX8MN BSH SMM S2 board.

 Building
 --------